nanathostrup/DIS_projekt/README.md

 ### run the program as such:

-1. Create a database in postgres.
+1. Create a database in postgres called postgres.
 In "init_db.py" and "app.py", change "USERNAME" and "PASSWORD" so that it suits your database.

 2. Run init_db.py.